wpcodefactory/wpfactory-coding-standards/README.md

 # WPFactory coding standards
-Brief tutorial for getting WordPress coding standards in your WordPress project, adapted to **WPFactory** projects
+A brief tutorial for getting WordPress coding standards in your WordPress project, adapted to **WPFactory** needs

 ## Installation
 -  Install [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) composer packages just like this repository is doing.
 Take a look at our **composer.json**